willurd/chrome-offlineserver/README.md

 chrome-httpserver
 =================

-An HTTP server in a chrome app
+An HTTP server in a Chrome app, made on a Chromebook.